 7.x.10 Detailed test conditions

-Provides a proposal for detailed test conditions, for example based on a reference software together with the sequences and configuration parameters.

 [Ed.(BK): To be aligned with the agreed evaluation framework.]

 For each candidate codec, a suitable decoder + renderer needs to be made available for testing purposes.

 For MIV a reporting template or script will be provided to compute BD-PSNR based on IV-PNSR log files of all rates and sequences.